lawrennd/old_talks/_posts/2008-10-8-inference-in-ordinary-differential-equations-with-latent-functions-through-gaussian-processes.md

 ---
-:bibtex_key: Lawrence:rss08
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Inference in Ordinary Differential Equations with Latent Functions through Gaussian Processes
+title: Inference in Ordinary Differential Equations with Latent Functions through Gaussian Processes
-:venue: RSS Manchester Local Group
+venue: RSS Manchester Local Group
-:linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "manchesterRss.pdf"'
+linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "manchesterRss.pdf"'
-:year: '2008'
+year: '2008'
-:month: oct
+month: '10'
-:day: '8'
+day: '8'
-:abstract: In biochemical interaction networks is a key problem in estimation of the structure and parameters of the genetic, metabolic and protein interaction networks that underpin all biological processes.
+abstract: In biochemical interaction networks is a key problem in estimation of the structure and parameters of the genetic, metabolic and protein interaction networks that underpin all biological processes.
 We present a framework for Bayesian marginalisation of these latent chemical species through Gaussian process priors.
 We demonstrate